Parowicz/Yvain/docs/source/membership_functions.rst

     def singleton_at_5(x):
         return 1 if isclose(x, 5) else 0

 It's not wise to declare membership functions this way.
-Most of the times membership function can be parametrised and they'r creation should be abstracted into higher order function:
+Most of the time  membership function can be parametrised, and they'r creation should be abstracted into higher order function:

 ::